Diplomatic missions

 General information

-Avoid traveling at night.
+There is a high level of crime, kidnapping, robbery and theft, including in the outlying areas of the major cities and tourist centres along the coast of the country.
+Avoid travelling at night.
 Visits to areas along Cameroon's borders with Nigeria, the Central African Republic and Chad are not recommended.
-There is a very high level of security risk in the so-called Ambazonia - southwestern region of Cameroon, populated mainly by anglophones.
+There is a very high level of security risk in the so-called Ambazonia — a southwestern region of Cameroon inhabited by a predominantly Anglophone population.

-The export of plants, animals or parts thereof without a license / permit from the relevant authorities is prohibited.
-The import of medicines is also not allowed, unless the passenger has a duly certified prescription.
+The export of plants, animals or parts thereof without a licence/authorisation from the relevant authorities is prohibited.
+Import of medicines is also not allowed unless the traveller has a duly certified prescription.

 Unlike other African countries, Cameroon has a relatively good road network.
-When entering by car, it is necessary to present insurance or purchase one.
+When entering by car it is necessary to present insurance or buy it.
 The Bulgarian driving license is valid with an international one.

 Travel papers and visas

-To enter the country an international passport valid for at least 6 months from the date of entry into Cameroon is required.
+You must enter the country with an international passport valid for at least 6 months from the date of entry into Cameroon.
+A certificate of immunisation against yellow fever is required on entry and, if the stay is longer than four weeks, a certificate of vaccination against poliomyelitis.

 Competitive service

-In some cases - damage, loss or stolen passport, Bulgarian citizens can apply for a European Emergency Travel Document (ETD) before an embassy of an EU Member State in the capital Yaoundé or a consulate in Douala.
+In extreme situations — in case of damage, loss or theft of a passport, Bulgarian citizens can apply for an Emergency Travel Document at an Embassy of an EU Member State in the capital Yaoundé or the Consulate in Douala.

 Certifications and legalizations:

-In order to be valid in Bulgaria and to be able to serve the Bulgarian institutions, all documents issued by the Cameroonian authorities to Bulgarian citizens must be stamped by the Ministry of Foreign Affairs of Cameroon.
+In order to be valid in Bulgaria and to be able to serve before Bulgarian institutions, all documents issued by the authorities in Cameroon to Bulgarian citizens should bear the stamp of the Ministry of Foreign Affairs of Cameroon.

-They should then be certified either by the Bulgarian Embassy in Abuja (in which case prior certification by the High Commission of Cameroon in Abuja is required) or by the Cameroon Embassy in Moscow (in this case the consular certificates of the Embassy of Cameroon are also to be certified at the Bulgarian embassy in the Russian capital).
+They should then be certified either by the Bulgarian Embassy in Abuja (in which case a prior certification by the High Commission of Cameroon in Abuja is also required) or by the Embassy of Cameroon in Moscow (in which case the certification by the Consular Office of the Embassy of Cameroon is also certified by the Bulgarian Embassy in the Russian capital).

 This site uses cookies.
 By accepting cookies you can optimise your browsing experience.